RMGrena/GEOS505-FALL22/README.md

 ### Research

 Understanding water partitioning in the Mores Creek Watershed by using End-member splitting alanysis of isotope fractions.
+This method calculates the fate of water(winter/summer streamflow) by the fraction of the source (rainfall and snowfall).
+An apapted code of a Cululative Denisty Function matching will be used in the R programming language.
+The code will require an input, data collection, and the output, stream gague discharges.

 ### Goals
 1. Statisticl Analysis of Data Collection - STD Error, variablity, distribution